Skoda Octavia Estate review

 Euro NCAP awarded the Octavia hatchback a five-star crash-test rating, and standard safety kit includes post-collision braking, which will automatically apply the brakes after a crash to stop the car moving in the event of a secondary impact.
 Driver fatigue and tyre-pressure monitors feature, too.

-The Octavia no longer leads the way for boot space in this class, but its 610-litre capacity will be more than enough for most buyers.
+The Octavia no longer leads the way for boot space in this class.
+The Honda Civic Tourer now wears that crown but Octavia’s 610-litre capacity will be more than enough for most buyers.
 However, fold the 60:40 split rear bench flat and the space increases to 1,740 litres.